How to Fix "sudo apt-get update" not working

 b.
 If found, wait for the process to finish or carefully terminate it.

-6. Update GPG Keys
+6. Fix Repository GPG Keys

 sudo apt-key adv --refresh-keys --keyserver keyserver.ubuntu.com